blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 1. Flame hand: 15 foot cone of flame erupts from your hand and effected creatures make a DEX save to halve 2d6 damage.
 2. Lightning hand: Melee spell attack, 2d8 damage.
-3. Wind hand: creatures in a 30ft cone must succeed a STR save or be pushed 15 feet and taking 1d6 damage if they collide with anything.
+3. Wind hand: Creatures in a 30ft cone must succeed a STR save or be pushed 15 feet and taking 1d6 damage if they collide with anything.
 4. Cloud of insects: Bugs descend on one target within 3 paces, who take 1d4 damage until they use two actions to remove the bugs.
 5. Wildshape: Turn into an animal of your choice(must have touched the animal once) until you dismiss this spell or fall to 0 hit points, reverting to your previous hit points.
 6. Moon beam: A 30ft diameter circle is lit by the moon for the next minute, dealing 3d4 damage to any creature inside.